ps-aiotap/IndexCopilot/README.md

 1. Run the Streamlit application:

    ```
+   # Run the new modular version (recommended)
+   streamlit run app_modular.py

+   # Or run the original version
    streamlit run app.py
    ```

 2. Open your browser and navigate to `http://localhost:8501`

 3. Add holdings to your portfolio:

-   - Upload a CSV file with your holdings
+   - **Upload CSV**: Use the sample CSV download or follow the format guide
-   - Add holdings manually
+   - **Manual Entry**: Add individual holdings with the form

 4. View your portfolio analytics:

-   - Total value
-   - Asset allocation
+   - **Portfolio Summary**: Holdings table with gain/loss indicators
+   - **Analytics**: Performance metrics and best/worst performers
-   - Holdings breakdown
+   - **Asset Allocation**: Interactive doughnut chart with detailed breakdown

-5. Export your portfolio:
+5. Export and manage:
-   - Download as CSV
+   - **Reports Tab**: Download CSV or generate PDF reports
-   - Generate PDF report
+   - **Auto-save**: Portfolio automatically loads on startup
+   - **Settings**: Access dark mode and quick stats in sidebar

 ## CSV Format